 - Set of dot maps of homicides in New York city using one incident per dot and using actual location

-If you know of other interesting dot maps, please post them in the Lesson 5 discussion forum in ANGEL.
+If you know of other interesting dot maps, please post them in the Lesson 5 discussion forum in Canvas.

 Recommended Readings and Videos